cvmfs/doc-cvmfs/cpt-overview.rst

 -  Automatic load-balancing of proxy servers

--  Support for WPAD/PAC auto-configuration of proxy servers
+-  Support for WPAD/PAC autoconfiguration of proxy servers

 -  Efficient replication of repositories